 Fun stuff: beautiful fabrics, your fave enamel pins & a blog tour!

 This quilted wall hanging celebrates so many things.
 First off, that fabric – it’s the new Everlasting collection from Sharon Holland for Art Gallery Fabrics.
-It has us swooning – romantic and summer-inspired, we wanted to do something really special with it.
+This fabric has us swooning – romantic and summer-inspired, we wanted to do something really special with it.
 Secondly, we had a pile of enamel pins that needed a home … and thus the idea of a pretty quilted banner to display them was born.
 Details were added with Dritz hardware and the cork fabric to house the pins.
 See how to make this banner, and learn more about the Everlasting blog tour that’s happening now.

 Many talented makers have come together to share projects and inspiration in honor of Everlasting.
 It’s so exciting to see how different makers use the same fabric collection in so many distinct ways – quilts, accessories, garments … you name it.
 Check out the full blog tour details and plan to follow along.